By Stephanie Margolis, R.D.

 Beyond knowing how many calories you need, looking at where those calories come from is important.
 Macronutrients refer to carbs, fats, and protein – the three basic components of every diet.
 While exact percentages can vary, daily macronutrient percentages are found in the following ranges:

-A note from the R.D. about meal planning: When I am creating a meal plan for the general population I break it down to around 40-50% carbodhydrates, including all the “good carbs”.
+A note from the R.D.: When I am creating a meal plan for the general population I break it down to around 40-50% carbohydrates, including all the “good carbs”.
 Plus 20-25% fat, and 25% protein.
 This may not be the perfect composition for you and your body, but I have found that most of my clients find success with this mix.
 My advice is finding what works for you, your family and what helps you become the healthiest you can be.

 There are several reasons why this shift is necessary after losing weight.
 First, your nutritional needs change.
 It is estimated that for every kilogram of weight (2.2 pounds) decreases your calorie needs by about 20-30 calories a day.
 This also explains why many will find they lose weight for a while, then hit a plateau, your body has hit a point where it’s needs have changed.
 It’s also about changing your relations hip with food.
 If you lose weight and want to keep it off it means you must completely change your relationship with food forever.
 This is the same for those who have found themselves slaves to strict diets, counting every macro, or exercising to excess.

 Consider how active you are because that can impact your caloric intake.
 You don’t need to measure exactly how much you are burning … look past your activity watches!
 Instead go on how hungry you feel during the day.
 If you notice that you are hungrier on days you work out then enjoy a balanced protein and carbohydrate snack 30-60 minutes post-workout (check out our post-workout peanut butter balls or anti-inflammatory smoothie).